surgems/ec-events/content/collections/thrill-rides/speed-buzz.md

             text: 'Speed Buzz'
           -
             type: text
             text: "\_is a\_Booster\_built by Dutch manufacturer\_KMG.
-Can hold up to 8 people at once, two gondolas each with two rows of two riders facing back-to-back.
-Passengers climb into the gondola's which then spins up to the top of the ride while the next passengers climb on board.
-When the ride is full and ready to go it spins around like a pendulum, while you enjoy dizzying views and adrenaline.
-Only the bravest riders will dare try this one out."
+This ride can hold up to 8 people at once, two gondolas each with two rows of two riders facing back-to-back.
+Passengers climb into the gondolas which then spin up to the top of the ride while the next passengers climb on board.
+When the ride is full and ready to go it spins around like a pendulum, while you enjoy dizzying views and adrenaline rushes. "
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
+          -
+            type: text
+            text: 'Only the bravest riders will dare try this one out.'
           -
             type: hard_break
           -